 The Loner Property is located in Pershing County, 35 km south of Winnemucca and covers a series of shafts, adits, trenches and open stopes driven on quartz veins in host granitic rocks near Washoke Canyon.

-The property was likely discovered by C. F. Carpenter who recorded the first claims in 1906.
-A small two-stamp mill was erected in the area in 1915 and shipments totaling 30 tons of hand-cobbed ore grading 2.5 OPT Au and 15 OPT Au were recorded in 1933 and 1934 by L.E.
+Mineralization at Loner was likely discovered by C. F. Carpenter who recorded the first claims in 1906.
+A small two-stamp mill was erected in the area in 1915 and shipments totaling 30 tons of hand-cobbed ore grading 2.5 OPT Au and 15 OPT Ag were recorded in 1933 and 1934 by L.E.
 Case.
 Another shipment of 37.5 tons of raw ore grading 0.38 OPT Au was made in 1935.
 NBMG records indicate the deepest shaft on the property is 90 feet and there were approximately 1000 feet of underground workings.
 Since 1986, the property has been staked by Newmont Mining (1986-1988), Santa Fe Pacific (1986-1988), St. Joe American Corp.
 (1987-2000) and a number of private companies.
 The property was restaked by Silver Range Resources in 2018 and subsequently explored with a soil geochemical survey in 2019.